5.2: Integrated Development Environment

 An interpreter converts source code into machine code line by line.
 An interpreter must reinterpret the code each time the program is required to run.
-See 8.1 for both tools.
+See 5.1 for both types of translators.

 5.2 - Integrated Development Environment:

-1. Describe the purpose of each type of IDE facility:
+1. Describe the purpose of each type of IDE tool:

 d.
 Error Diagnostics / Debugger